 Are you new to this whole concept?
 A great way to start, is to start small.
 Each week, choose an item that you’ll store separately from your trash.
 Maybe start with coffee grounds or tea bags, and put them inside a reusable container or a paper/plastic bag.
 You can store scraps in the freezer, in a countertop bin, in a covered kitchen trash can, or even outdoors in a locked cooler during the winter.
 As you get into the habit, try separating some other items, like, dinnertime veggie scraps, breakfast eggshells, or wilted flowers.
 You’ll quickly notice how much emptier your “trash” bag is.

-What will happen to all of these food scraps?
-Some will be hauled to sites including Queens Botanical Garden and turned into compost that’s used in city parks and given to residents.
-Other scraps will be hauled to waste-to-energy plants like at the Newtown Creek Wastewater Treatment Plant.
+What happens to all of these food scraps?
+Scraps collected at CPN’s site are hauled by GrowNYC to the Newtown Creek Waste Water Treatment Plant in Greenpoint, Brooklyn.
 Food waste and sewage sludge decompose inside of eight stainless steel “digester eggs” that are 145 feet tall and illuminated with blue light at night — you may have seen these near the Kosciuszko Bridge.
-The scraps will ultimately be converted into fertilizer and natural gas to power thousands of homes.
+There is no oxygen in these tanks, so waste is decomposed by anaerobic bacteria that produce methane and other byproducts to form a renewable natural gas.
+That gas can then be purified and used to generate electricity.The scraps will ultimately be converted into natural gas to power thousands of homes.

 Other food scraps collected throughout the city are turned into compost that’s used in city parks and given out free to residents, and some scraps are shipped to a composting facility in Massachusetts.
 Read more about the program in Gothamist and on Waste 360.